This has been sitting around in my drafts folder for about a month, so it’s long past time to get it out there.

 5quidhost.co.uk and its eventual purchaser, TSOHost, because that’s what I used for web hosting, as much as anything else.
 But a few years ago I switched it to Fastmail.
 No-one I correspond with had to know anything about the change.

 But Hey’s email service does not use the open protocols — principally IMAP — that makes all that possible.
 Instead they have their own proprietary system.
-If you move your email into Hey’s service, you might not be too easy to move it out again .
+If you move your email into Hey’s service, you might not find it too easy to move it out again.

 Secondly, right now they don’t support custom domains, so your correspondents will certainly have to know.
 While